ministryofjustice/opg-ansible-roles/roles/iam-kms/README.md

 #iam-kms

-Simple role to create/update master keys and relevant aliases.
+Simple role to create/update master keys and relevant aliases, the role will only get executed if the `kms_data` key is present in the meta-data

 ####Example meta-data and output
 ```yaml